 It is always exciting to receive a new job offer as a physician.
 It is also the time when you are presented with the all-important physician contract.
-To help you navigate and understand your physician contract, we are publishing a two-part series on the subject.
+To help you navigate and understand your physician contract, we are publishing a three-part series on the subject.
 This first installment will provide you with an overview of the components included within a typical physician contract.
-The second installment will alert you to the process of negotiating an agreement and the common pitfalls to avoid.
+The second installment will alert you to the process of negotiating an agreement, and the third installment will shed light on common mistakes to avoid.

 Because you went to medical school—not law school—you may wish to have a lawyer review the employment contract before you sign on the dotted line.
 Especially during the early years of your career, it is vital to ensure your interests are protected.

 Components of a Physician Contract